kadimetla/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * What were some problems with the initial architecture?

 Not able to predict all the traffic signs downloaded from web.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-Architecture was not adjusted due to time constraints.
-Plan to do it.
+Architecture was adjusted by adding dropout to fully connected layers and using elu activation.

 * Which parameters were tuned?
 How were they adjusted and why?

-None
+Adjusted EPOCHS to 12.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?